Master of Architecture (MArch) (RIBA pt II)

-This module consists of specialist seminar study and a series of wider module-wide lectures, and begins a year-long study of architectural history and theory which culminates with your dissertation submission in Year 2.
+This module consists of specialist seminar study and a series of wider module-wide lectures, and begins a year-long study of architectural history and theory which culminates with your dissertation submission in Year Two.
 Following presentations by all the seminar group leaders at the beginning of the semester, you choose a seminar group with its own particular theme and programme of study.
 Based on this, you select an individual area of research, and develop it through writing and a presentation; you also prepare an abstract for your Dissertation.

 TECHNICAL STUDIES IN PRACTICE

 This module requires you, individually or within a group, to carry out research into different approaches to, and kinds of, technology and environmental design.
 You will need to look at the wider cultural issues involved, but more especially at issues of sustainability in design.
 This is expected to inform your Design Studio project work.